-Christian Reconstruction has taken some underhanded criticism from Michael Horton and the guys at the White Horse Inn radio, and we have responded to them in the past via the Gary DeMar show podcast.
-We recently received a real shock, however, when we heard an excerpt of popular preacher Alistair Begg blasting away at Christians for getting involved in politics.
-His rant—full of wonderful rhetoric—aimed at some vague monster but at least once singled out those Christians who want to “reconstruct” society.
-His arguments reiterate the same feelings as Horton and gang, but take the rhetoric to an astronomical level.
-This article addresses his complaints, and expands upon further podcasts Gary and I did yesterday and today on Begg’s comments.
+We received a real shock when we heard an excerpt of popular preacher Alistair Begg blasting away at Christians for getting involved in politics.
+His rant—full of wonderful rhetoric—was generally aimed at some vague monster, but at least once singled out those Christians who want to “reconstruct” society.
+His arguments reiterate the same feelings as the radical two-kingdoms crowd, but take the rhetoric to an astronomical level.
+This article addresses his complaints.

 Who does he have in mind here?
 All Christians who get involved in conservative politics?
 If so, then this is extravagance on his part.
 If someone in particular, then Begg owes it to his audience and his target to be specific.

 Is it wrong to join a coalition?
 Is it wrong to urge laws against abortion, etc.?
 Would Begg have censured a Christian in Nazi Germany for calling upon Hitler to stop gassing Jews?
-What about slavery in the Ante-Bellum America?
-And explain to me exactly how anyone can avoid advancing a political agenda.
+What about slavery in the antebellum America?
+Explain to me exactly how anyone can avoid advancing a political agenda.
 To stay out completely, or to remain silent, is to endorse the party in power.

 Is this what really lies behind Christian activism?
 Truth is, the few Christian Reconstructions out there have reached that position through persuasion by the Word of God, certainly not because everyone else does it, because few do.
-And again, who does he have in mind as a slanderer?
-If you see an instance of slander among Reconstructionists, point it out.
+Again, who does he have in mind as a slanderer?
+If you see an instance of slander, point it out.
 Don’t just imply it for rhetorical effect.
 Else, you’re verging on slander yourself.

 So until the church learns to cry, the church loses any right to shout.
 Until we learn to do what we’ve been asked to do, we dare not start to do what has been granted to us no mandate at all.

-And what are Reconstructionists doing for which we have “no mandate at all”?
+What are Reconstructionists doing for which we have “no mandate at all”?
 Applying God’s Word to all areas of life?
 Is that our particular bombastic ugliness?
-What really angers people who adopt Begg’s position (I assume he has a position), I believe, is the fact that we actually believe in doing something.
+What really angers people who adopt Begg’s position, I believe, is the fact that we actually believe in doing something.
 Begg’s position seems to be, in the name of “what we’ve been asked to do,” to do nothing at all, and then accuse us doers with acting without a mandate.
 Well, for those familiar with their Bibles, they will find the mandate for cultural dominion in Gen. 1:28, and in Matt.
 28:18–20, among other places.
-In my Bible, Gen 1:28 is on the first page.
-Perhaps Begg could start there.

 This is only “strange” when crucial information gets suppressed.
 Begg might have mentioned that the “hammering” conservatives did on liberals was not merely because they engaged in politics, but because they completely replaced the Gospel with politics.
 One of the chief critics among conservatives at the time was James Gresham Machen, whose Christianity and Liberalism (1923) provides one of the lasting criticisms.
-And yet Machen himself testified before the U. S. Congress on the subject of state-controlled education!
-Would Horton, Begg, et al, have criticized Machen as “bombastic, ugly … right-wing radicalism”?
+Yet Machen himself testified before the U. S. Congress on the subject of state-controlled education!
+Would Horton, Begg, et al, have criticized Machen as “bombastic, ugly . . . . right-wing radicalism”?

-Here also we see precisely the false dualism play out: why, for Begg, could not the Gospel and Politics exist together?
+Here also we see precisely the false dualism play out: why, for Begg, could not the Gospel and politics exist together?
 Do God’s standards stop at the steps of the court house?
-Or should we expect God’s word to apply to the bench as well?
+Or should we expect God’s word to apply to the bench and Congress as well?
 If so, then why refuse to say so?

 Begg parodies a Reconstructionist’s position:

-Again, who’s he talking about.
-What reconstructionist has promoted “coercive” means?
-This is the same criticism that comes from men like Horton and T. David Gordon—that Reconstructionistswant to steal seats of power and install an American Taliban (the same rhetoric that I have witnessed over and over from atheists Richard Dawkins, Sam Harris, and Christopher Hitchens).
+Again, who’s he talking about?
+What Reconstructionist, for example, has promoted “coercive” means?
+This is the same criticism that comes from men like Horton and T. David Gordon—that Reconstructionists allegedly want to steal seats of power and install an American Taliban (the same rhetoric I have witnessed from atheists Richard Dawkins, Sam Harris, and Christopher Hitchens).
 If this is not an uneducated misrepresentation, it is a lie.

 Then he rhetorically goes off the cliff:

 What?!?
-What Christian Conservative anywhere has advocated us pulling out swords and chopping heads?
+What Christian Conservative anywhere has advocated pulling out swords and chopping off heads?
 Are you kidding me?
 This came from the pulpit of a Christian leader?
-Aimed atother Christians?
+Aimed at other Christians?
 Please name me one.
-Apart from some serious evidence, this claim is pure extravagance.
-I wonder if he forgot his condemnation of slander a few minutes ago.
+Apart from some serious evidence, this claim is pure extravagance (I wonder if he forgot his condemnation of slander a few minutes ago).

 This is worse than rapture theology, this is literal slaughter theology.
-And Reconstructionists are the one who are being ugly?
+And Reconstructionists are the ones who are being ugly?